 StigmariaThe collective name for Lepidodendron and Sigillaria

-Sigillaria tree
+Sigillaria tree.

-Carboniferous forest
+Carboniferous forest.

-Giant club moss
+Giant club moss.

-Stigmaria root system in Manchester Museum.
-This fossil was discovered in a quarry at Clayton, Bradford, Yorkshire, in 1886.
+This fossil was found in a quarry at Clayton, Bradford, Yorkshire, in 1886.

 During the Carboniferous Period early conifer trees began to appear that were cone-bearing seed plants closely related to seed plants called Cordaites, which are now extinct.